Probing quark transverse momentum distributions in the Color Glass Condensate: quark-gluon dijets in Deep Inelastic Scattering at next-to-eikonal accuracy: Scattering amplitudes for quark-gluon dijet production at next-to-eikonal accuracy in DIS

 \section{Scattering amplitudes for quark-gluon dijet production at next-to-eikonal accuracy in DIS}

 With the previously mentioned motivation, we are interested in studying the production of a quark and a gluon (to be interpreted as separate jets) from the interaction of a virtual photon with a nucleus target.
 More precisely, we focus on the contribution from a single $t$-channel quark exchange at the amplitude level which is sub-eikonal.
 But we resum multiple interactions with the gluon background field.
-The two relevant diagrams in this case correspond to two different orderings between the photon and radiated gluon vertices along the quark line as shown on Fig.~\ref{fig:diag}\footnote{There are also contributions in which the photon annihilation and the gluon emission happen simultaneously, via an instantaneous quark exchange.
-In our calculation they can be neglected because they result sub-sub-leading in energy, see the Supplemental material.}.
+The two relevant diagrams in this case correspond to two different orderings between the photon and radiated gluon vertices along the quark line as shown on Fig.~\ref{fig:diag}.
 At high scattering energies, due to the large boost of the target, the quark background field is effectively localized in a parametrically small support along the $x^+$ direction.
 This forces one of the two vertices to be inside the small support of the target.
 By contrast, the other vertex has to be outside of the target in order to avoid further power suppression at high energy.
 The leading power contributions are shown in Fig.~\ref{fig:diag}.
 In the first one (called {\it before} contribution), the photon splits into quark-antiquark before the target like in the standard dipole picture of DIS \cite{Nikolaev:1990ja} and then the antiquark is converted to a gluon via interaction with the $t$-channel quark.
 In the second one (called {\it in} contribution), the photon is converted to a quark which then radiates a gluon after exiting the target.
-At $S$-matrix level, these two contributions can be written as
+At $S$-matrix level, these two contributions can be written as\footnote{Throughout this paper, we use the light cone basis for momenta $p=(p^+,p^-,{\bf p})$ with $p^\pm=(p^0\pm p^3)/\sqrt{2}$.
+Moreover, in what follows $m$ is the quark mass and $Q^2=-q^2$ is the photon virtuality, and subindices in integrals denote integration variables, i.e., $\int_x=\int dx$, $\int_{\bf x}=\int d^2{\bf x}$.}